 Inflammation – Periodontal disease causes severe inflammation in the gum tissue which elevates the white blood cell count as well as C-reactive protein levels.
 Research studies have shown that elevated levels of C-reactive proteins have been linked to heart disease.

 Infectious susceptibility – Individuals who experience particularly high levels of oral bacteria may have weaker immune systems and an inadequate host inflammatory response.
 These factors may induce specific vascular effects which have previously been shown to contribute in the onset of certain forms of heart disease.

 Since periodontal disease is a risk factor for both heart attack and stroke, it is extremely important to seek immediate treatment.
-Initially, Dr. Suway and Dr. Cabrera will conduct a thorough examination to assess the exact condition of the teeth, gums and jawbone.
+Initially, Dr. Suway and Dr. Toscano will conduct a thorough examination to assess the exact condition of the teeth, gums and jawbone.
 X-rays can be helpful in determining whether bone loss is prevalent in the upper and lower jaw.

 If you have questions or concerns about periodontal disease and its relation to heart disease and stroke, please feel free to call the office.

 Jenkintown Periodontics & Dental Implants, LLC

 Dr. Neal B. Suway, Dr. Jeremy Toscano, and Dr. Natalie Amoa